-166. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
+170. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
 Under Section 58 of the Act, matters that the Regulator must take into account, for either an individual applicant or a body corporate, include:

-• any relevant convictions of the applicant

-- any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country - the capacity of the applicant to meet the conditions of the licence.
+- any relevant convictions of the applicant - any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country - the capacity of the applicant to meet the conditions of the licence.

-167. If a licence were issued, the conditions would include a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.
+171. On the basis of information submitted by the applicant and records held by the OGTR, the Regulator considers Nuseed suitable to hold a licence.
+The licence includes a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.

-168. In addition, any applicant organisation must have access to a properly constituted Institutional Biosafety Committee and be an accredited organisation under the Act.
+172. In addition, any applicant organisation must have access to a properly constituted Institutional Biosafety Committee and be an accredited organisation under the Act.